carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .source}

-Then the file "gap-intro.log" in the GAP current directory will contain all
+Then the file `gap-intro.log` in the GAP current directory will contain all
 subsequent input and output that will appear on your terminal.
 To stop logging,
 you will need to call `LogTo` without arguments, as in `LogTo();` (but
 don't do this now, as we don't want to stop it), or leave GAP.